predicate-logic/machmail/machmail/README.md

 ### Setup `machmail` OAuth Credentials
+Firstly you will need to copy the `client_secret.json` file onto the system you will be installed the tool on.
+Check in LastPass for the current value of this token for this GMail user.

 A seperate Python script: `machmail/oauth/generate_credentials.py` is used to generate the OAuth credentials for the `machmail` app.
-This script will need access to the `client_secret.json` file (see LastPass) for this app.
+This script will need access to the `client_secret.json` file for this app.

 From the root of the `machmail` GitHub checkout directory you can find the script in `machmail/machmail/oauth/`